science-based sleep hacks

 We like reading, and we know that you will too.
 Perhaps you already love it, and now is the time to start again.
 It's one of the most enduringly effective sleep hacks and helps broaden your mind, which is essential for a wholesome, satisfying lifestyle.

-2. Keep Your Phone and Laptop in Another Room
+2. Keep Your Phone and Laptop in Another Room to Support Sleep

 If books are your friend, then most other things you could read in bed are the enemy.
 Phones and laptops are virtually indispensable parts of most people's lives today.
 Our phones especially come to dominate our nights, with the ease of scrolling through news, messages, and social media sites providing hours of not-quite-entertainment that nonetheless keeps you from sleeping.